P ≠ NP Proof

 10. }

-then it will unavoidable answer incorrectly “No”, after F returns 0
+then Q’ will unavoidable answer

-for all the simulated inputs, since F will in this case return 1
+incorrectly “No”, after F returns 0 for all the d simulated inputs, since F will in this case return 1

-for all the non-simulated inputs (there is at least one, by Proposition 5.2),
+for all the non-simulated inputs (there is at least one, since d < 2n), because for these ones there will be

-to detect at some moment the answer “No” from Q’, and then to return 1.
-Note that Q’ cannot
+Q’, and then to return 1.
+Note that Q’

-answer “Yes”, because F will always return 0 for all the
+cannot answer “Yes”, because F will always return 0 for all the d simulated inputs, by the first concurrent_if (line

-simulated inputs, by the first concurrent_if (line 07), and the answer from Q’ is based in the
+07), and the answer from Q’ is based in the returns from F for

-returns from F for all the simulated inputs.
-See that the contents of
+all the simulated inputs.
+See that the contents of the global variable Simulated_by_Q (line 07) is

-concurrently running (line 08).
+known into F, because Q’ is concurrently running (line 08).

-On the other hand, if Q
+On the other hand, if d

-“No” from Q’, and then to return 1.
+chance for the second concurrent_if to detect the answer “No” from Q’, and then to return 1.

 Unfortunately, Q can, by this way,